strawlab/strand-braid/strand-braid-user/users-guide/src/braidz-files.md

 ## Analysis scripts

+Scripts to analyze your `.braidz` files can be found at [github.com/strawlab/strand-braid/tree/main/strand-braid-user/analysis](https://github.com/strawlab/strand-braid/tree/main/strand-braid-user/analysis).

+### Latency Analysis

+To analyze the latency of your setup with Braid, you can use the Jupyter Notebook `braid-latency-analysis.ipynb`.

+### Content analysis

+The Jupyter Notebook `braidz-contents.ipynb` can be used to view the Kalman estimates, the raw 2D detections, data on the association of cameras, and data on associations between 2D detection and 3D Tracking in your `.braidz` file.

+## Plotting

 The following plots were made with the file [20201112_133722.braidz](http://strawlab-cdn.com/assets/20201112_133722.braidz).
 The scripts can be accessed at [github.com/strawlab/strand-braid/tree/main/strand-braid-user/analysis](https://github.com/strawlab/strand-braid/tree/main/strand-braid-user/analysis).
+A Jupyter Notebook to create all of these plots can be found in `braid-plotting.ipynb` in the same folder.

 ### `braid-analysis-plot-data2d-timeseries.py`